 Yet with support, the apples grew, they are beautiful in colors of red, yellow, and green.
 Sweet and tart.
 Delightful and good-natured.
 Eventually, loved ones and friends slowly nod and say, “Alright, I understand now.
 It’s natural.”

 They pressed the backs against the bark and said to no one, “This tree knows what it feels like to be stared at as odd.”
 They picked a leaf, studied the thick complicated veins.
-“We know this and We’ll stay strong too.
-No matter what we look like to them, and in the end, our fruit is the success of acceptance.”
+“I know this and I’ll stay strong too.
+No matter what I look like to them, and in the end, my fruit will be the success of acceptance.”

 Photo by Kristina Paukshtite at Pexels